jlstewart379/Booyah/README.md

 ````
     $rake install
 ````
 5. Start your appium server.
-If you have appium install through npm you can do
+If you have appium installed through npm you can do
 ````
     $rake appium
 ````